Rhoana/windowed-membranes/README.md

+# Directory Structure

+├── edge_prediction
+│   ├── data
+│   │   ├── train-input
+│   │   └── train-labels
+│   ├── edge_prediction_conv
+│   ├── results
+│   └── util
+├── lib
+└── util

-# Edge Classifier
+# Edge Prediction
 Convolutional network that performs edge detection by using segmented labeled training data.

-There are two ways to run the code:
+There are two ways to run the code from within the edge_prediction directory:

 ## Option 1 (fast)
 1. Run `python edge_prediction --small/medium/large` to generate training/test data, and to predict edges.